Greater Kapoeta

 Greater Kapoeta is the name given to the eastern half of the erstwhile Eastern Equatoria State in South Sudan, at one time an administrative region with headquarters in the town of Kapoeta.

 Greater Kapoeta was divided between Kapoeta County and Budi County, named after the Buya and Didinga (BU-DI) people.
 Kapoeta County was later split into Kapoeta North, South and East counties.

 People

 The region is home to the three pastoralist communities of Buya, Diding'a and Toposa people, who have a history of feuding and cattle raiding.

 In an attempt to eliminate further conflict, a peace conference was held in September 2009 in the Lauro payam in Budi County.
 The meeting was organized by the Southern Sudan Peace Commission, chaired by Brigadier General Louis Lobong Lojore.
 Demarcation of traditional boundaries between the communities was seen as an essential step, to be undertaken by the government.

-The communities also agreed to revive joint peace centres such as Miji, Ngauro, Kamulach, Kaliba, Namorunyang, Nawoyapaka and Lochorkanyatom.
+The communities also agreed to revive joint peace centres such as Miji, Ngauro, Kamulach, Kaliba, Namorunyang, Nawoyapak and Lochorkanyatom.